+- 11. Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information?

+- ☑ Mandatory

+- Optional

+- □ Not applicable

-10.Do you think veterinarians should be able to update and input dog microchip and sterilisation details into the system? ☑ Yes ☐ No ☐ Unsure Please indicate why it would be useful: This would ensure the information was recorded as standard.
-11. Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information? ☑ Mandatory ☐ Optional ☐ Not applicable Please provide reasons for your preference: Again, this would standardise the process.
-12. Do you perceive any benefits in veterinarians undertaking this role?
-13. Please indicate what other information you think veterinarians should be able to update or access on the system? ☑ Enter a dog registration on an owner's behalf ☑ Search for the identity of a dog and its owner ☑ Enter vet specific information on any registered animal ☑ Report and enter details of animal incidents such as dog attacks ☑ Report dog deaths ☐ Other - please specify:
+Please provide reasons for your preference: It should be mandatory to ensure there is consistency across the state and clarity of roles.

+- 12. Do you perceive any benefits in veterinarians undertaking this role?
+Refer 10 and 11 above - 13.
+Please indicate what other information you think veterinarians should be able to update or access on the system? - □ Enter a dog registration on an owner's behalf - Search for the identity of a dog and its owner - □ Enter vet specific information on any registered animal - □ Report and enter details of animal incidents such as dog attacks - Report dog deaths - □ Other please specify: \\\\\